 We will fail.
 We will be tested and challenged.
 But I would rather seek to live a life of devotion to God even in my failures, than to continue to live with any less than all He died to give us.

 “But whatever was to my profit I now consider loss for the sake of Christ.
 What is more, I consider everything a loss compared to the surpassing greatness of knowing Christ Jesus my Lord, for whose sake I have lost all things.
 I consider them rubbish, that I may gain Christ and be found in him, not having a righteousness that comes from the law, but that which is through faith in Christ–the righteousness that comes from God and is by faith.”Philippians 3:7-9

 How about you?
 Do you want to live a life of devotion to God?
 The decision to pursue God with all your heart will be a defining moment in time.

 Don’t miss it.

-For a unique gift idea with more stories of women in the Bible, click here to check out my latest book, Just Like Us: 7 Ways Biblical Women Were Just Like Us (And Why It Matters).
+For a unique gift idea with more stories of women in the Bible, click here to check out my latest book, Just Like Us: Wisdom from the Women of the Bible.